ygg-lang/oaks/examples/oak-lua/src/language/readme.md

 # Lua Language Definition

+Lua language definition.

+Defines the core structure for the Lua language, implementing the oak-core Language trait.

 This module contains the metadata and configuration options for the Lua language within the Oak framework.

 ## ⚙️ Configuration